CROYDON COMMON FOOTBALL CLUB

 The lease stipulated that the ground could only be used for soccer or athletics or for "the holding of Flower Shows and School treats".
 As the ground was owned by the Church, the lease also prohibited its use for any purposes on Good Friday and Christmas Day and so the club played only away fixtures on these particular days.
 This meant that it missed out on the increased level of revenue that matches on these days provided.
 The ground was quite basic, having only earth banks around the major part of its circumference.
 These banks were topped by bushes known to the supporters as "The Jungle".
 When the club took over The Nest there was a small stand with seats on the northern side of the ground, but this burned down shortly afterwards.
 A new stand, significantly longer than the previous one, was erected to replace it.
 A cinder athletics track ran around the pitch.

 Following the demise of Croydon Common, the Railway leased the ground to Crystal Palace F.C. and the club played there from 1918 until the newly built Selhurst Park was ready in 1924.
 When the Southern League's Division One became in effect the Football League's Third Division South in 1920, Crystal Palace had achieved what Croydon Common had failed to do - bring Football League matches to The Nest.
 After leaving the ground in 1924, Crystal Palace sublet it to a local side named Tramways F.C.
 The site is now occupied by Railtrack's Selhurst Depot.
-The whole site was completely levelled prior to building and so, despite occasional rumours to the contrary, no trace of The Nest remains.
+The whole site was supposedly completely levelled prior to the building of the depot and so nothing remains.
+However, the photograph below (click thumbnail for a full size image) was supposedly taken on the site and some have suggested that it is the remains of the main stand.
+Judging by photographs of the stand when the club played there, it could perhaps be the brick section of the stand, which was topped by corrugated iron back and side walls.
+Also, since the photograph was taken, the structure may have been demolished anyway.
+Overall, a bit of a mystery.